Professor Helen Siu (Department of Anthropology, Council on East Asian Studies)

 Previous Postdoctoral Affiliates

-Debojyoti Das is the InterAsia postdoctoral fellow and is an anthropologist of South Asia, focusing on the borderlands of eastern India and the Indian Ocean.
+Debojyoti Das was the InterAsia postdoctoral fellow and is an anthropologist of South Asia, focusing on the borderlands of eastern India and the Indian Ocean.
 His work is interdisciplinary, bridging his training as an ethnographer with archival research and extensive use of visual media and oral sources.
 His current research focuses on sustainable development and disaster risk reduction policy issues in the Indian Ocean coastal world through critical study of community museums, visual arts, folk paintings and in-depth participatory research.

-James Pickett is the InterAsia postdoctoral associate and specializes in the history of empire and Islamic authority.
+James Pickett was the InterAsia postdoctoral associate and specializes in the history of empire and Islamic authority.
 His first book project explores transregional networks of Persianate exchange among religious scholars in Bukhara during the eighteenth and nineteenth centuries.
 Related articles also trace the cultural memory of this era as a subsequent influence on Soviet propaganda in Iran and language ideology in Central Eurasia.
 James’ second project will compare Bukhara’s transformation into a Russian protectorate with the Indian princely state of Hyderabad’s parallel trajectory into semi-colonial status.
 He teaches a seminar entitled “Islam and Empire in Central / South Asia.”
 James received his Ph.D. from Princeton (2015) and is concurrently an assistant professor in the history department at the University of Pittsburgh.

 Rajashree Mazumder (InterAsia Postdoctoral Associate, South Asian Studies Council)